 2010 saw the start of our masterclass/workshops at the Hilton Hotel, where local music students and educators were invited to participate in guitar, violin and trumpet workshops given by our All-Star musicians.

 This practice is continued, through the generosity of the Wilmington Hilton Riverside, who makes the rooms for these events available.
 In 2012 we added Adrian Cunningham’s woodwind instrument classes, which we have continued, in 2014 a trombone class was added, then in 2015 Chuck Redd offered a percussion masterclass bringing a total of 6 workshops on Friday afternoon.
-These masterclasses will again; be offered in 2016, with the addition of a bass class.
+These masterclasses will again be offered in 2016, with the addition of a bass class, thus 7 master classes in all during the 36th annual NCJF.
 We appreciate the time and talents of our great all-star musicians, who are helping the North Carolina Jazz Festival at Wilmington present, promote, and preserve this true American heritage called JAZZ!

 For more information in the Jazz Education Workshops please contact Laura Crane: email@example.com